Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Veterans Benefits Administration – Pacific District

-There are several Hawaii veteran benefits to support veterans and their families with employment.
+There are several Hawaii veteran benefits that support veterans and their families with employment.

 Advocacy is the primary service offered by the Hawaii Office of Veterans’ Services.
 The OVS may take action on behalf of veterans, their families, and survivors to secure appropriate rights, benefits, and services, including efforts to facilitate employment and re-employment.